OceanBioME/OceanBioME.jl/paper/paper.md

 Moreover, field trials of OCDR interventions are generally small-scale and targeted, while the intervention required to have a climate-scale impact is regional or global.
 We have built OceanBioME to meet these challenges by creating tools that provide a modular interface to the different components within the ocean modelling framework provided by Oceananigans.
 This allows easy access to a suite of biogeochemical models ranging from simple idealized to full-complexity models.
+Figure 2 shows a simple column model with an OCDR intervention (macroalgae growth) added after a warm-up period, which increases the carbon export of the system.

+![Here we show the results of a 1D model, forced by idealised light and mixing, which qualitatively reproduces the biogeochemical cycles in the North Atlantic.
+We then add kelp (500 frond / m² in the top 50 m of water) in December of the 3ʳᵈ year (black vertical line) which causes an increase in air-sea carbon dioxide exchange and sinking export, as well as a change in the phytoplankton growth cycle.
+Plot made with `Makie` [@makie].](column_example.png)

 The biologically active particles built into OceanBioME are particularly useful for OCDR applications.
 Accurate carbon accounting is essential for assessing the effectiveness of OCDR strategies.